-John Sweeney is a Democratic candidate for Oregon House District 42 which serves SE and NE Portland.
-He talked with Don Merrill about how hemp and marijuana could be a boon to the state economy, how he's not "hot" on the idea of gay marriage and why PERS caused a lot of its own problems. *These interviews are part of a project to invite all Oregon 2014 candidates to share their views.
+Ken Moore is a Democrat running for the Oregon House in District 24 which serves Yamhill County.
+He talked with Don Merrill about how he feels people who have concealed carry licenses are the "good guys", why he thinks his enthusiasm is why people chose him to run against an incumbent and why he believes people in hard hit timber counties may have had a hand in their own financial situation. *These interviews are part of a project to invite all Oregon 2014 candidates to share their views.
 A transcript of this interview will be posted shortly.